 Let’s pick up the situation in Acts chapter 12, verses 1 through 19.
-“It was about [that] time that King Herod arrested some who belonged to the Church, intending to persecute them.
+“It was about that time that King Herod arrested some who belonged to the Church, intending to persecute them.
 He had James, the brother of John, put to death with the sword.
-[And] when he saw that [that] pleased the Jews, he proceeded [also] to seize Peter.
+And when he saw that that pleased the Jews, he proceeded also to seize Peter.
 This happened during the Feast of Unleavened Bread.
-[And] after arresting him, he put him in prison, handing him over to be guarded by four squads of four soldiers each.”
-Sixteen guys to guard one guy … “Herod intended to bring him out for public trial after the Passover.”
+And after arresting him, he put him in prison, handing him over to be guarded by four squads of four soldiers each.”
+Sixteen guys to guard one guy.
+“Herod intended to bring him out for public trial after the Passover.”
 That’s the situation.

-“So Peter was kept in prison, but” – how did the Church respond? – “the Church was earnestly praying [unto] God for him.”
+But how did the Church respond? – “the Church was earnestly praying unto God for him.”
 They didn’t have any weapons.
 They didn’t have any armies.
 They said, “We have an impossible situation.
 He’s a beloved leader, greatly used by God.
 We will earnestly pray, specifically for Peter, unto God for his deliverance.”

-Let’s find out if God hears the prayers of people when the Church gathers. “[That] night before Herod was to bring him to trial” – the night before his execution – “Peter was sleeping between two soldiers, bound with two chains, and sentries stood guard at the entrance.
+Let’s find out if God hears the prayers of people when the Church gathers.
+“That night before Herod was to bring him to trial” – the night before his execution – “Peter was sleeping between two soldiers, bound with two chains, and sentries stood guard at the entrance.
 Suddenly an angel of the Lord appeared and a light shone in the cell.
 He struck Peter on the side and woke him up.
 ‘Quick, get up!’ he said, and the chains fell off Peter's wrists.
 Then the angel said to him, ‘Put on your clothes and sandals.’
 And Peter did so.
 ‘Wrap your cloak around you and follow me,’ the angel told him.
-Peter followed him out of the prison, but he had no idea … what the angel was doing was really happening.”
+Peter followed him out of the prison, but he had no idea what the angel was doing was really happening.”
 He’s a little groggy right now.

 “He thought he was seeing a vision.
-They passed the first and [the] second guards … [they] came to [an] iron gate leading to the city.
+They passed the first and the second guards; they came to an iron gate leading to the city.
 It opened for them by itself, and they went through it.
-When they … walked the length of one street, suddenly the angel left him.
+When they walked the length of one street, suddenly the angel left him.
 Then Peter came to himself –” You can almost see him rubbing his eyes.
 The cold air hits his face.

-You see, the early Church was built around an absolute commitment to corporate prayer.
+You see, the Early Church was built around an absolute commitment to corporate prayer.
 Crisis, problem, need – prayer.
 It’s all through the Scriptures.

-An impossible situation … The Church responds in prayer.
+And so, Peter ends up meeting where a large group is already praying.
+An impossible situation; the Church responds in prayer.
 God responds through sending an angel for deliverance.
 The faith of those people, I bet, grew a little bit that night.

-Now, what I’d like to suggest is that there are four key principles we can learn from the early Church, so that we can bring God’s power into our impossible situation, and all four of those, I think, are found in verse 5.
+Now, what I’d like to suggest is that there are four key principles we can learn from the Early Church, so that we can bring God’s power into our impossible situation, and all four of those, I think, are found in verse 5.
 Flip back the page, or look in your Bible.

 Notice, the impossible situation is Peter in prison, but, now, look at these four phrases: “But” – here’s the first phrase, number one – “the Church,” the gathering of God’s people – number two – “was earnestly praying.”
 It’s continuous action, and that word is a very specific word that we’ll look at.
 Number three, they prayed unto God, and number four, they prayed for him.